Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-Example 5: search for rows where name does not end with “a”, which is a resource-intensive pure negation search
+**Example 5:** search for rows where name does not end with “a”, which is a resource-intensive pure negation search:

 .. code-block:: sql